🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the average monthly rainfall in the cities of Brasilia and Salvador in Brazil in 2016.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The charts below show the percentage of people using public transport and that of people using private cars in five Australian cities between 2000 and 2010.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The pie-charts below show the percentage of water used for different purposes in sis areas of the world.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words
+The charts below show the percentage of people using public transport and that of people using private cars in five Australian cities between 2000 and 2010.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All